grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 1. Can we use the same factory as for commands?
 2. Do we need a factory at all?

 The answer to the first one is: it depends on what the `ReservationInProgress` is coupled to.
 In the case of train reservation, it is just creating a DTO to be returned to the client.
 In such case, it does not need any knowledge of the framework that is being used to run the application.
 This lack of coupling to the framework would allow me to place creating `ReservationInProgress` in the same factory.
 However, if this class needed to decide e.g. HTTP status codes or create responses required by a specific framework or in a specified format (e.g. JSON or XML), then I would opt, as I did, for separating it from the command factory.
-This is because command factory belongs to the world of application logic and I want my application logic to be independent of the framework.
+This is because command factory belongs to the world of application logic and I want my application logic to be independent of the framework I use.

-THe answer to the second one is: it depends whether you care about specifying the controller behavior on the unit level.
+The answer to the second one is: it depends whether you care about specifying the controller behavior on the unit level.
 If yes, then it may handy to have a factory just to control the creation of `ReservationInProgress`.
 If you don't want to (e.g. you drive this logic with higher-level Statements, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method.

 TODO: outside-in + maybe some drawing interface discovery
 TODO: read chapter on interface discovery

 //TODO TODO TODO TODO